 Be sure to appeal for more financial aid if the family is affected by special circumstances.
 Special circumstances include anything that changed since the base year and anything that distinguishes the family’s ability to pay from that of the typical family.
 This can include job loss, salary reductions, high unreimbursed medical and dental expenses, high dependent care costs for a special needs child or elderly parent, casualty losses, private K-12 tuition, parents enrolled at least half-time in college, homelessness and disability-related expenses.

 There are several education tax benefits that can be claimed when you file your federal income tax returns.
-These include the American Opportunity Tax Credit (AOTC), Lifetime Learning Tax Credit (LLTC) and Tuition & Fees Deduction, which are based on amounts paid for tuition and textbooks.
+These include the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Tax Credit (LLTC), which are based on amounts paid for college expenses.
 There’s also the Student Loan Interest Deduction, which provides an above-the-line exclusion from income for up to $2,500 in interest paid on federal and private student loans.

 Some employers provide employer-paid tuition assistance.
 As much as $5,250 a year in employer-paid tuition assistance is excluded from income.
 Most employers require you to get at least a B for your tuition to be eligible for reimbursement.

 Employers may also offer student loan repayment assistance programs (LRAP) as a recruiting and retention tool.
 LRAPs typically provide $100 or $200 a month in student loan payments.
 These payments are counted as taxable income to the employee under current law.
 Military student aid can provide money for college in exchange for enlisting in the U.S. Armed Forces.
 You can receive ROTC scholarships for one year before committing to military service.